mongodb/docs/source/includes/ai-integrations/langchain/langchain-create-vector-store.rst

    .. step:: Instantiate the vector store.

-      Run the following code to create a vector store named ``vector_store`` from the sample documents.
+      Run the following code to create a vector store instance named ``vector_store`` from the sample documents.
-      This snippet uses the ``MongoDBAtlasVectorSearch.from_documents``
+      This snippet uses the ``from_documents``
-      method and specifies the following parameters:
+      method to create the ``MongoDBAtlasVectorSearch`` vector store and specifies the following parameters:

       - The sample documents to store in the vector database.
-      - OpenAI's embedding model as the model used to convert text into vector embeddings for the ``embedding`` field.
+      - An OpenAI embedding model as the model used to convert text into vector embeddings for the ``embedding`` field.
+By default, this model is ``text-embedding-ada-002``.
       - ``langchain_db.test`` as the |service| collection to store the documents.
       - ``vector_index`` as the index to use for querying the vector store.